ckrinitsin/focaccia/README.md

  - `compare.py`: The central algorithms that work on snapshots.

- - `arancini.py`: Functionality specific to working with arancini.
-Parsing of arancini's logs into our snapshot structures.
+ - `parser.py`: Utilities for parsing logs from Arancini and QEMU, as well as serializing/deserializing to/from our own log format.

  - `arch/`: Abstractions over different processor architectures.
 Will be used to integrate support for more architectures later.
 Currently, we only have X86.